scstraus/home-assistant-config/README.md

 Yes, we have 2 washing machines.
 Had to run power from all the circuits in the basement, but anything for my wife.

 This one is actually up for partial replacement as I finally got the [SmartThinQ  custom component](https://github.com/ollo69/ha-smartthinq-sensors) working thanks to HACS..
-But it's more or less working so it's not a high priority at the moment, and the SmartThinQ integration still doesn't give me a door sensor, so it's really just a new way to tell when washing starts/stops, which was working pretty well using the [Zwave power consumption method](https://philhawthorne.com/making-dumb-dishwashers-and-washing-machines-smart-alerts-when-the-dishes-and-clothes-are-cleaned/).
+But it's already working alright so it's not a high priority at the moment, and the SmartThinQ integration still doesn't give me a door sensor, so it's really just a new way to tell when washing starts/stops, which was working pretty well using the [Zwave power consumption method](https://philhawthorne.com/making-dumb-dishwashers-and-washing-machines-smart-alerts-when-the-dishes-and-clothes-are-cleaned/).

 So it just does the same thing as for the other washing machine and primarily tells us when the laundry is done washing (though it does also track some in between states which I might show on the appliances tab and try to derive time to finish from some day).